mmpio/sqlite_bignum_android_bindings/README.md

 # sqlite_bignum_android_bindings
 SQLite Android bindings with support for BigNum functions This repo is a clone from the SQLite_android_bindings.
-The underlying sqliteX.so library is link to GMP library in order to compute big numbers.
+The underlying sqliteX.so library is linked to GMP library in order to compute big numbers.

 Five bignum handling functions have been added :